imustafin/imustafin.github.io/index.md

   - /en/
 crumbtitle: Home
 ---
+{% include refs/index.md %}
 # Hi!
 My name is Ilgiz.

-I am a PhD student in Software Engineering at Constructor Institute of Technology, Schaffhausen, Switzerland.
+I am a PhD student at the [Chair of Software Engineering][chair] of Constructor Institute of Technology in Schaffhausen, Switzerland.

 I do research in Software Verification.
 I work on AutoProof and other tools using formal methods for the Eiffel programming language.